jml/undistract-me/README.md

 It is possible to disable notifications for certain commands by adding them space-separated to `LONG_RUNNING_IGNORE_LIST` variable.

+By default, the notification will only show if the active window is not the window the command is running in.
+If this is not right for you, (eg. if you are an Emacs user), you can set IGNORE_WINDOW_CHECK to 1 to skip the window check.

 In addition to a visual notification you can make undistract-me notify you by playing an audible sound along with the nitification popup by simply setting the variable UDM_PLAY_SOUND to a non-zero integer on the command line.